Maneki-neko: Composition

 A wooden mold for a maneki-neko and Okiagari-Koboshi Daruma doll from the Edo period, 18th century.
 Brooklyn Museum.

 Antique examples of maneki-neko may be made of carved wood, stone and metal, handmade porcelain or cast iron.

 Colors

-Originally, maneki-neko were white, but over the years with the combination of Feng Shui, different color variations were born.
+Originally, maneki-neko were white, but over the years with the combination of Feng Shui, different color variations appeared.
 The original white color is to get good luck and overall good fortune, while black is to ward off evil, red is for good health, yellow or gold is for wealth, and pink is for romance.